wadehammes/base-css4-wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 2.9.4 =
+* fixed: permissions after optimization are different than what WP core uses and falls back to umask on unixy systems
+* fixed: API server address not re-fetched properly when cache expires
+* changed: Parallel Optimization no longer ON by default

 = 2.9.3 =
 * fixed: sorry, missed a session locking operation (manual optimize)